-A lot has been made about the newly-remote workforce that has been doing their best for nearly eight months…or more.
+A lot has been made about the newly remote workforce that has been doing their best for nearly a year…or more.

 One issue that many ignore is burnout.
 Sure, it happens in the office too, but there is something unsettling about getting up and going to work walking distance from your bed.
 Today, we will take a look at at-home worker burnout and give you a few tips to help you keep from suffering the same fate.

 What started as a short-term leave from the office has transformed into an entire workforce transition.
 Remote work has been on the rise, with a peak of 62% of employed US adults working part or full time from the confines of their home.
 But remote work isn’t the only thing that has been on the rise… Burnout is hitting an all-time high.
 More than two-thirds, or 69%, of employees, are experiencing burnout symptoms while working from home, and this influx is impacting both business productivity as well as the overall health of the workforce.

 If you think burnout just means being exhausted from your job, think again… Burnout is known to cause a litany of physical and mental conditions: high blood pressure, heart disease, obesity, a weakened immune system, anxiety, depression, cognitive decline, Alzheimer’s disease, and even death.

 It looks a lot like worker burnout always looked like, except there is no place for the worker to escape to.
 Let’s face it, the COVID-19 pandemic has changed a lot of things for a lot of businesses (and a lot of people for that matter), but nothing has changed as much as asking the same people that have been pleading for the ability to work remotely for years, to now work remotely because it’s mandatory.
 In this case it isn’t hypocrisy, but that doesn’t stop your staff from viewing it that way.